 The networked structure of contacts shapes the spreading of epidemic processes.
 Recent advances on network theory have improved our understanding of the epidemic processes at large scale.
-However, there are several considerations that have still to be evaluated as relevant or not in the study of epidemic spreading.
-One of these considerations is that of accounting for the influence of origin and destination patterns in the flow of the carriers of an epidemic.
+The relevance of several considerations still needs to be evaluated in the study of epidemic spreading.
+One of them is that of accounting for the influence of origin and destination patterns in the flow of the carriers of an epidemic.
 Here we compute origin-destination patterns compatible with empirical data of coarse grained flows in the air transportation network.
 We study the incidence of epidemic processes in a metapopulation approach considering different alternatives to the flows prior knowledge.
-The data-driven scenario where the estimation of origin and destination flows is considered is relevant to assess the impact of the epidemics at a microscopic level (in our scenario, which populations are infected) while turns out to be irrelevant when considering macroscopic incidence (fraction of infected populations).
+The data-driven scenario where the estimation of origin and destination flows is considered turns out to be relevant to assess the impact of the epidemics at a microscopic level (in our scenario, which populations are infected).
+However, this information is irrelevant to assess its macroscopic incidence (fraction of infected populations).
 These results are of interest to implement even better computational platforms to forecast epidemic incidence.

 Identification of modules in molecular networks is at the core of many current analysis methods in biomedical research.
 However, how well different approaches identify disease-relevant modules in different types of networks remains poorly understood.
 We launched the "Disease Module Identification DREAM Challenge", an open competition to comprehensively assess module identification methods across diverse gene, protein and signaling networks.
 Predicted network modules were tested for association with complex traits and diseases using a unique collection of 180 genome-wide association studies (GWAS).
 While a number of approaches were successful in terms of discovering complementary trait-associated modules, consensus predictions derived from the challenge submissions performed best.
 We find that most of these modules correspond to core disease-relevant pathways, which often comprise therapeutic targets and correctly prioritize candidate disease genes.
 This community challenge establishes benchmarks, tools and guidelines for molecular network analysis to study human disease biology (https://synapse.org/modulechallenge).

 Epidemic containment is a major concern when confronting large-scale infections in complex networks.
-Many works have been devoted to analytically understand how to restructure the network to minimize the impact of major outbreaks of infections at large scale.
-In many cases, the strategies consist in the isolation of certain nodes, while less attention has been paid to the intervention on links.
+Many studies have been devoted to analytically understand how to restructure the network to minimize the impact of major outbreaks of infections at large scale.
+In many cases, the strategies are based on isolating certain nodes, while less attention has been paid to interventions on the links.
 In epidemic spreading, links inform about the probability of carrying the contagion of the disease from infected to susceptible individuals.
-Note that these states depend on the full structure of the network, and its determination is not straightforward from the knowledge of nodes' states.
+Note that these states depend on the full structure of the network, and its determination is not straightforward from the knowledge of nodes’ states.
 Here, we confront this challenge and propose a set of discrete-time governing equations that can be closed and analyzed, assessing the contribution of links to spreading processes in complex networks.
-Our approach allows an scheme for the contention of epidemics, based on deactivating the most important links in transmitting the disease, which outperforms previous proposals.
-The model is validated in synthetic and real networks, obtaining an accurate determination of the epidemic incidence and the critical thresholds.
-Epidemic containment based on links' deactivation promises to be an efficient tool to maintain functionality on networks while controlling the spread of diseases, as for example in air transportation networks.
+Our approach allows a scheme for the containment of epidemics based on deactivating the most important links in transmitting the disease.
+The model is validated in synthetic and real networks, yielding an accurate determination of epidemic incidence and critical thresholds.
+Epidemic containment based on link deactivation promises to be an effective tool to maintain functionality of networks while controlling the spread of diseases, such as disease spread through air transportation networks.

 The rapid growth of population in urban areas is jeopardizing the mobility and air quality worldwide.
 One of the most notable problems arising is that of traffic congestion which in turn affects air pollution.
 With the advent of technologies able to sense real-time data about cities, and its public distribution for analysis, we are in place to forecast scenarios valuable to ameliorate and control congestion.
 Here, we analyze a local congestion pricing scheme, hotspot pricing, that surcharges vehicles traversing congested junctions.
 The proposed tax is computed from the estimation of the evolution of congestion at local level, and the expected response of users to the tax (elasticity).
 Results on cities’ road networks, considering real-traffic data, show that the proposed hotspot pricing scheme would be more effective than current mechanisms to decongest urban areas, and paves the way towards sustainable congestion in urban areas.